amberwoll/startup/README.md

 ## CSS Deliverable
-Header, footer, and main content body - consistent style applied throughout pages Navigation elements - styled sidebar on each page and updated title upon navigation Responsive to window resizing- used flex containers and widths that are a percentage of page to make page responsive to resizing
+Header, footer, and main content body - consistent style applied throughout pages

+Navigation elements - styled sidebar on each page and updated title upon navigation

+Responsive to window resizing- used flex containers and widths that are a percentage of page to make page responsive to resizing

-Application elements - game boxes styled to be various colors and 4 square buttons Application text content - consistent and distinct font and colors Application images - image on background of leaderboard and as part of logo
+Application elements - game boxes styled to be various colors and 4 square buttons

+Application text content - consistent and distinct font and colors

+Application images - image on background of leaderboard and as part of logo

 ## JavaScript Deliverable
+JavaScript support for future login - functions to save username and password and display it on game page, toggle between login and register pages

+JavaScript support for future database data - leaderboard updated initially with database scores, passwords and usernames with high scores saved to database

+JavaScript support for future WebSocket - leaderboard regularly updated via function that will call websocket data

+JavaScript support for your application's interaction logic - buttons and gameplay change colors each round and accumulate scores

 ## Service Deliverable
 Created an HTTP service using Node.js and Express: initiated node in project and downloaded express, used both in index.js file for server